SCL Tigers

-The SC Langnau Tigers are a professional ice hockey team from Langnau im Emmental, Switzerland.
-They play in the National League (NL).
-The team plays its home games in the 6,050-seat Emmental Versicherung Arena, which is currently one of the smallest arenas in the NL.
+The SC Langnau Tigers is a professional ice hockey team based in Langnau im Emmental, Switzerland.
+The team competes in the National League (NL), the highest league in Switzerland.
+The team plays its home games in the 6,050-seat Emmental Versicherung Arena.

 History

 Originally formed as the Ice skating club Langnau, the team was founded on 30 January 1946.
 The 1948–49 season started in the summer due to the planing on the grounds of the Napro, where the ice rink was to be built.
 The ice rink began operation on 26 December 1948.
 SC Langnau, who had not yet completed any championship games, secured the "Begert Cup".
 Nine out of 16 games were won.
 The game against Rotblau Bern was attended by over 1000 spectators.

 SC Langnau participated for the first time within the Swiss Championship, starting in the lowest league stage of the Swiss ice hockey.
 Opponents in the 1949–50 season were Roggwil, Olten, Münsingen and the second team of Red Blue Bern of the Serie B. In the season 1950–51, SC Langnau took part in the league operation of Serie B, Group 6 Central Switzerland.
 Langnau was group winner for the first time, but lost in the final against Bern.
 Langnau won the Cantonal Cup of the Serie B. In that season, the team completed a total of 23 games, including 16 at home.

 The SCL Tigers, promoted to the NLA in 1998, are the successor club of the Schlittschuh-Club Langnau (SCL), which was outsourced to SCL Tigers AG in 1999 under the direction of President René Zeh.
 Zeh became the first chairman of the board.
 The club's club logo comes from the long-standing main sponsor, the long-established traditional company "Tiger Käse AG" (since 2004 " Emmi Fondue AG"), which has been sponsoring the club with its "Tiger" brand since the 1970s.